BC Rural Dividend Program Details

-The BC Rural Dividend is providing $25 million a year to assist rural communities with a population of 25,000 or less to reinvigorate and diversify their local economies.
+The BC Rural Dividend is providing up to $25 million a year to assist rural communities, both Indigenous and non-Indigenous, with a population of 25,000 or less to strengthen and diversify their local economies.
 It was developed to recognize both the contribution rural communities have made to B.C.’s economy, and the unique challenges they face to diversify beyond natural resources.

 The Rural Dividend is administered by the B.C.
 Ministry of Forests, Lands, Natural Resource Operations and Rural Development.